 What you can do is make their last journey comfortable and shower them with all your love, affection, and care.

-7 Ways to Make Your Cat Feel Comfortable & Loved in Its Last Days
+7 Ways to Make Your Cat Feel Comfortable & Loved in Their Last Days

-There’s no easy way one can deal with a dying cat, but what you can do is to make its rest of the days comforting, relaxing, and full of your love and affection.
+There’s no easy way one can deal with a dying cat, but what you can do is to make the rest of the days comforting, relaxing, and full of your love and affection.

 1. Provide Them with a Warm, Cozy, and Comfy Sleeping Place to Rest

-When a cat is living it’s last days, it will start to sleep and rest more.
+When a cat is living their last days, they will start to sleep and rest more.
 You’ll always find them lying here and there or even hiding in corners.
 Get them a soft and comfy faux fur bed to let them snuggle as much as they want.

 Make them sleep softly while they are with you.